 Most plan fiduciaries at the company level think they are off the hook if they hire outside advisors like an investment advisor and 3rd party administrator.
 Not so fast!

 Plan fiduciaries can only share liability to the extent they “properly appoint” and monitor outside parties.
 Simply naming your stockbroker or insurance agent as the plan investment advisor without having gone through a prudent process of setting down in writing any criteria to judge them by and no written instructions for them to manage investments by is a good way to fail the proper appointment test and perhaps nullify the sharing of liability.

 The second test (monitoring), including the documentation of efforts to see that their expenses are reasonable (very often they are not, in light of what they actually do), is another stumbling block.
 Have you benchmarked advisor or 3rd party administrator fees according to your plan size?
 Do you know where to find that information?
 Have you checked the advisor’s regulatory record, gotten a copy of their surety bond and checked on their experience and training with respect to retirement plans?
 If not, auditors and attorneys will want to know why you haven’t.

 Another stumbling block is that most brokerage firm or insurance company employees are not allowed to sign a form declaring themselves to be fiduciaries, accepting that responsibility and liability.
 That should be a huge red flag.
-Registered investment advisors (RIAs) like me usually are willing to sign as fiduciaries.
+Registered investment advisors (RIAs) usually are willing to sign as fiduciaries.
 Beware of someone agreeing to act as “co-fiduciary,” which is virtually a meaningless term.